danja/dog/docs/overview.md

 |         |     |     |     |     |     |     |     |     |
 | Buttons | o   | o   | o   | o   | o   | o   | o   | o   |

+*Note : on the board switches are labeled S1-S8, but starting at 0 is less confusing while coding*

 The LEDs will usually display the contents of the Status Register.

 Generally, the 7-Segment displays 0-3 will display the current value (address) of the Program Counter.
 Displays 6 and 7 showing the contents at that address.
 All in hexadecimal.